-Capacity and tools in IAAS are developed through a South-South approach to learning-by-doing enabling transformative design of Article 6 approaches.
+Capacity and tools in IAA6 are developed through a South-South approach to learning-by-doing enabling transformative design of Article 6 approaches.

 Working with three countries, the project aims to catalyze broader deployment of the approach regionally and globally, by showcasing and piloting application of the tools tailored to country needs.